prajeshgupta25/prajeshgupta25/README.md

 <!-- <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=ajaypradhan" alt="ajaypradhan" /></a> </p> -->

-- 🔭 I’m currently working on Selenium_CucumberBDD_Framework using NodeJS (https://github.com/prajeshgupta25/Selenium_Cucumber_Framework)
+- 🔭 I’m currently working on Digital First Publishing Project using Playwright and NodeJS
 - 🌱 I am currently working as a Software Engineer with Qualitest.
 I have worked as a Database Associate Intern at SAPIO ANALYTICS for a duration of 3 months and also worked as a Web Development and Designing Intern at Sparks Foundation for a month.

 - 👯 I’m looking to collaborate on **Open Source Project**